dentarg/auth0-blog/_posts/2017-02-15-web-components-how-to-craft-your-own-custom-components.markdown

 ---

 Web components allow for reusability and the ability to associate JS behaviour with your markup.
 Developers can search for existing components created by other developers on the [web components registry](https://www.webcomponents.org).
-In the absence of suitable existing custom elements, developers can create theirs and make it available for others by publishing it the registry.
+In the absence of suitable existing custom elements, developers can create theirs and make it available for others by publishing it to the registry.

 ## What are Web Components?

 Web components are a set of web platform APIs that allow you to create new custom, reusable, encapsulated HTML tags to use in web pages and web apps.
 They are reusable widgets that are built on the Web Component standards.
-Web Components work across modern browsers and can be used with any JavaScript library or framework that utilizes HMTL.
+Web Components work across modern browsers and can be used with any JavaScript library or framework that utilizes HTML.

 There are some sets of rules and specifications that you need to follow to develop web components.
-These specifications are classified into four:
+These specifications are classified into four categories:

-* Custom Elemen
+* Custom Elements
 * Shadow DOM
 * HTML Imports
 * HTML Template